-Community Phase 2.1 Western Wheatgrass-Blue Grama: This plant community develops through Transitional Pathway T1A, which has been colonized by the exotic cool-season grasses.
-The threshold between states 1.0 and 2.0 is crossed when Kentucky bluegrass, smooth brome, crested wheatgrass, or other exotic species become established.
-This plant community phase has a very similar appearance and function to the Reference State of Community 1.1, except it has a minor amount of cool-season exotic grasses and forbs.
-This phase still functions at a high level for native wildlife; therefore, managers should consider the 2.0 community phase pathways to avoid transitioning to State 3.0.
+Community Phase 2.1 Prairie Sandreed-Bluestems-Needlegrasses-Wheatgrasses: This plant community develops through Transition Pathway T1A, due to changes in management (heavy season-long grazing or complete rest) and the presence of exotic, cool-season grasses.
+The threshold between States 1.0 and 2.0 is crossed when Kentucky bluegrass, crested wheatgrass, smooth brome, or other exotic species become established.
+This plant community phase has a very similar appearance and function to the Reference State of Community 1.1, except that it has a minor amount of cool-season exotic grasses and forbs.
+This phase functions at a high level for native wildlife; therefore, managers should consider the 2.0 Community Phase Pathways to avoid transitioning to State 3.0.